College Resume Templates:

 Now, let’s make one.

-To follow along, click this link to open up a template.
-Go to File > Make a copy, and copy the document to your Google Drive.
-Read along and make it your own.
+For whichever template you choose, make sure you do the following: Go to File > Make a copy, and copy the document to your Google Drive.
+Read along and make it your own!

 How do I Pick a College Resume Template?